patternfly/patternfly-react/packages/react-core/src/components/Label/examples/Label.md

 ```ts file="LabelEditable.tsx" isBeta
 ```

-## Label group examples
+### Basic label group
 Use a label group when you have multiple labels to display at once.
-Label groups can be oriented either horizontally or vertically and can optionally be named and be dismissable.
-You may also make the label group editable to allow users to edit an existing label or add a new label.

-### Basic

 ```ts file="LabelGroupBasic.tsx"
 ```

-### Overflow
+### Label group with overflow
+An overflow label can be added to the end of a group to save space when the number of labels exceeds some threshold.
+Click the overflow label to expand and collapse the group.

 ```ts file="LabelGroupOverflow.tsx"
 ```

-### Category
+### Label group with categories
+Use a category name to organize a set of labels

 ```ts file="LabelGroupCategory.tsx"
 ```

-### Category removable
+### Label group with removable categories

 ```ts file="LabelGroupCategoryRemovable.tsx"
 ```

-### Vertical category overflow removable
+### Vertical label group
+Labels in a group can also be stacked vertically.
+This example shows a verical label group with a category name and overflow.

 ```ts file="LabelGroupVerticalCategoryOverflowRemovable.tsx"
 ```

-### Editable labels
+### Editable label group

 ```ts isBeta file="LabelGroupEditableLabels.tsx"
 ```

-### Editable labels with add button
+### Editable label group with add button

+The contents of a label group can be modified by removing labels or adding new ones using the Add button.
 For additional documentation that showcases adding a new label, see [label group demos](/components/label/react-demos).

 ```ts isBeta file="LabelGroupEditableAdd.tsx"
 ```